This recipe for Crispy Green Bean Fries is a fun way to change things up at dinner! They’re easy to make and kid-friendly too!

 Hi friends!

-Meet your new favorite dinner side dish!
-I made these Green Bean Fries when my parents were in town a few weeks ago and they didn’t last long!
+These Green Bean Fries just might be your new favorite dinner side dish!
+I made them for the first time almost 4 years ago and they’re still one of my go-to recipes.
 Let me start by saying that green beans and Italian dressing is pretty much my fav combo ever…so that’s what I used for dipping.
 But you could totally eat these without a dip or use some yogurt mixed with thai chili sauce and sriracha for a sweet and spicy version!

 Green Bean Fries